Cecil Frances Alexander: Biography

 Usually this verse is omitted from performances of the hymn, and was omitted from The English Hymnal (1906) and the revised edition of Hymns Ancient and Modern (1950).

 Seven hymns penned by Alexander were included in the 1873 issue of the Church of Ireland Hymnal, and eighteen of her works were contained in A Supplement to Hymns Ancient and Modern (1889).
 They continue to be well-accepted, as nine of her works were contained in both the 1960 and the 1987 editions of the Hymnal.
 A posthumous collection of her poems was published in 1896 by William Alexander, titled Poems of the late Mrs Alexander.

-Death and legacy

 Alexander died at the Bishop's Palace in Derry and was buried in Derry City Cemetery.
-Her husband is buried beside her in a grave which was restored by the Friends of St Columba's Cathedral in 2006.
-An Ulster History Circle commemorative blue plaque was unveiled in her memory on 14 April 1995 at Bishop Street in the city.
+Her husband (who died in 1911) is buried beside her in a grave which was restored by the Friends of St Columb's Cathedral in 2006.

+Commemorations

-William Alexander died in 1911, and in 1913 a stained glass window by James Powell and Sons in her memory was installed in the north vestibule of St Columb's Cathedral in Derry, Northern Ireland, financed by public subscription.
+In 1913 a stained glass window by James Powell and Sons in her memory was installed in the north vestibule of St Columb's Cathedral in Derry, financed by public subscription.
 The three lights of the windows refer to three of her hymns and show corresponding scenes: "Once in Royal David's City", "There Is a Green Hill Far Away", and "The Golden Gates Are Lifted Up".

-The Alexanders' former Strabane home, Milltown House, later became Strabane Grammar School, and their residence there is commemorated with a plaque.
-The school vacated the building in 2020.
+An Ulster History Circle commemorative blue plaque was unveiled in her memory on 14 April 1995 at Bishop Street, Derry.
+Another plaque commemorates her residence at Milltown House.